-Students’ Orthopaedic and Musculoskeletal Association (SOMA) brings together students from different locations and institutions who are interested in musculoskeletal and orthopaedic health.
+Students in Orthopaedic and Musculoskeletal Academia (SOMA) brings together students from different locations and institutions who are interested in musculoskeletal and orthopaedic health.
 We foster an inclusive and active culture of engagement with research, peer-to-peer support, teaching, and advocacy.

 The group formed in mid-2019 when Cade Shadbolt, now SOMA’s secretary, highlighted the potential benefit of having a student group within the Department of Surgery at St Vincent’s.
 With students based at different locations, engaged in various distinct types of research, it was all too easy for students to fall out of touch with one another and feel isolated.
 This came to the fore the 2019 inaugural Students’ Orthopaedic Research Showcase (SORS) came around.
 The group was formed partly to promote this event and encourage participation among research students associated within the department.
 Since officially affiliating with the Graduate Student Association (GSA) in October 2019 with 9 members, SOMA now boasts 51 members comprising research students across the various institutions associated with OPUS, as well as students from different courses and disciplines within the University of Melbourne.
 We are also in the process of expanding our reach to OPUS members at other institutions, such as Curtin University in Western Australia.